Putin Now Argues Russia Could've Been Framed For Election Meddling By The CIA

 The real war is 'rational vs. irrational'.
 We're all being made to pay for the ignorance of philosophy in education.

-Instead of unifying with people we have most in common with we
+Instead of unifying with people we have most in common with we are fighting each other on behalf of our 'political leaders' that we have very little in common with and are indeed cruelly exploited by.

+The globalist occupation (and every evil thing that goes with it)might seem like too hard of a problem to take on, but it's the condition under which you live.
+Deal with it or deal with natural selection.